-Overall, we found this pack to be fairly comfortable.
+Overall, this pack was fairly comfortable.
 The buckle is placed just in front of the hip bone, so there's no pressure on the hip bones when the pack is worn in the back.
-We did find that the plastic material starts to feel uncomfortable against bare skin after a while, especially when sweaty.
+However, we found that the plastic material started to feel uncomfortable against bare skin after a while, especially when sweaty.

-The Fitter's Niche Holographic is an ultra-slim, super-sporty waist pack for active folks.
+The Fitter's Niche Holographic Ultra Slim is a super-sporty, sleek waist pack for active folks.
 This pack has an elastic waistband and a very slim profile.
-This means that it lacks adjustability and has a small carrying capacity — basically enough space for your phone, headphones, keys, and a few cards.
+This means that it lacks adjustability and has a small carrying capacity — basically enough space for your phone, headphones, a low-profile set of keys, and a few cards.
 This pack is just begging to be worn out on the town for a full day, or night, of dancing.
 Its slim design will lay flat when you're really getting down.
 Plus, the bright color options will jazz up any party outfit.
-We also like that this one comes with a headphone port, for times when you need to create your own dance party.
+We also like that this one comes with a headphone port for times when you need to create your own dance party.

 The biggest issue with this one is its small carrying capacity.
 It only holds a few items, and even then, it starts to feel full quickly.
-Also, the lack of adjustability in the waist belt limits the body types this pack works for.
+Also, the lack of adjustability in the waist belt could be limiting.

 For a major budget option, look no further than the BuyAgain Quick Release pack.
 This three-pocket waist pack is one of the most affordable options we reviewed.
 It comes in tons of color choices and has a simple design.
 Its biggest assets are its price and its storage options.
 The waist belt is narrow and fairly comfortable, but the pack itself lacked the flair and style found in many of the other packs we tested.

 The shape of this pack makes it fit strangely, especially when packed.
 It's tapered at the bottom so that it flaps when walking fast or running.
 Also, this pack lacks the adjustment range that many of the other packs have, limiting its versatility.
-Overall, we felt that there are better-made products out there, with similar price tags and cooler designs.
+Overall, there are better-made products out there with similar price tags and cooler designs.

 Why You Should Trust Us